EU Emissions Trading System (EU ETS)

 Each year, ERCST together with its partners, publishes the State of the EU ETS report.
 This report is intended as a “snapshot”, providing policymakers and stakeholders with an overview of how the EU ETS is doing by April of each year, based on previous year data.
 Within the constraints posed by the lack of publicly accessible data, the Report tries to assess the question whether the EU ETS is “fit for purpose”.

-In 2022, the seventh annual report will be produced together with the Wegener Centre on Climate and Global Change, BloombergNEF and EcoAct.
+In 2024, the 9th annual report will be produced together with the Wegener Centre on Climate and Global Change, BloombergNEF and Compass Lexecon.
 In addition to the report, the project aims to bring together small groups of stakeholders deeply involved in EU ETS discussions, through meetings held in Brussels and in other EU Member States.

 CONTACT